KingGenius5/Macrosoft-Paint/README.md

 - Follow the link to the landing page where you'll land on the home screen
 ![This is home on the landing page.](https://github.com/KingGenius5/Macrosoft-Paint/blob/master/Demo_Pics/Home.png?raw=true)

-- Scroll down to the about page and click the DOWNLOAD button which will download a ZIP file.
+- Scroll down to the about page and click the DOWNLOAD button which will download a ZIP file
 ![This is the about page which also has the download button.](https://github.com/KingGenius5/Macrosoft-Paint/blob/master/Demo_Pics/About.png?raw=true)

 - Click on the ZIP folder to unzip it.
-Afterwards, click on the PaintProject folder to open it.
+Afterwards, click on the PaintProject folder to open it
 ![This shows the ZIP file unzipped.](https://github.com/KingGenius5/Macrosoft-Paint/blob/master/Demo_Pics/ZipTwo.png?raw=true)

 - Disreagard every other file and click on the executable file titled PaintProject.
 You'll get a pop-up warning that this app is downloaded from an unverified source.
 Go to your privacy settings and allow just from this user.